symmetriccurve/Interview-questions/Reactjs Question.md

 ### How do you fetch data in react ?

-With plain react, componentDidMount is the component life cycle where all the API calls go because this is called after the render and any setState after the render will trigger another setState.
+With plain react, component-did-mount is the component life cycle where all the API calls go because this is called after the render and any setState after the render will trigger another setState.

 Using redux,
 Since API calls are asynchronous, a middleware like redux-thunk or redux-saga is used to make async actions